-One day I had an extra part of a baguette lying around and decided I’d make a little pizza for lunch.
-I grabbed the baguette stuck it in my purse along with a tomato and some pesto.
-I figured that would be good enough to throw together something delicious.
-I walked out of my updated apartment and rushed off to work.
-Work had been pretty easy for most of the day and I was sitting at my desk when I decided that it was pizza time.
+It had been pretty easy for most of the day and I was sitting at my desk when I decided that it was pizza time.
 I gathered up my things in my little red tote bag and walked passed the receptionist, smiled, walked through the skyway and down the stairs that led to our break room.
 I saw a couple of familiar faces on the way and smiled and said hello.
 I cut my baguette, spread my pesto on nice and thick and chopped up my tomatoes, sprinkling them on the top.
-Then I used the company salt and pepper shakers for a little extra flair.
-I stuck my two halves in the toaster oven on top of some tin foil I had found in one of my drawers.
+I used the company salt and pepper shakers for a little extra flair and stuck my two halves in the toaster oven on top of some tin foil I had found in one of the drawers.

-After about 10 minutes back up at my desk I started to get a little worried and figured I should probably check on my little pizzas.
-I walked back passed the receptionist again and opened the double doors leading to the smaller staircase and immediately smelled my pesto bubbling from atop the balcony that made you feel like you were in a school somewhere.
+After about 10 minutes back up at my desk I started to get a little worried and figured I’d better check on my little pizzas.
+I walked back passed the receptionist, opened the double doors leading to the smaller staircase, and immediately smelled my pesto bubbling from atop the balcony that made me feel like you was somewhere in a high school gymnasium.
 I hurriedly made my way down the long set of stairs and found my way to my masterpiece.
-Another fellow was in there that I saw from time to time and he commented on how good it smelled and how it looked alot better than his yogurt.
+Another fellow, that I saw from time to time, commented on how good it smelled.
+That’s way better than my yogurt, he had said.
 I smiled and laughed and told him how excited I was.
-I happily made my way back up to my desk with my scrumptious reward.
+I happily made my way back up to my desk.